Bono: Business ventures

 In 1992, Bono, along with the Edge, bought and refurbished Dublin's two-star 70-bedroom Clarence Hotel, and converted it into a five-star 49-bedroom hotel.
-In 2019, they sold the hotel leasehold, but they continue to own the building with Paddy McKillen Sr.
+In 2019, they sold the hotel leasehold, and four years later, they sold the property.
+Bono and McKillen are also co-owners of Clós Nua Ltd., a company that owns the Tramyard site in Dalkey and plans to redevelop it.

 In 2005, Bono, Ali Hewson, and designer Rogan Gregory co-founded the EDUN fashion label ("nude" spelled backwards, to suggest both "natural" and the Garden of Eden).
 It was intended to help bring about positive change in Africa through a fair trade-based relationship rather than by direct aid.

 Bono was a board member of the Elevation Partners private-equity firm, which attempted to purchase Eidos Interactive in 2005 and subsequently invested in other entertainment businesses.
 Bono was an investor in the Forbes Media group in the U.S. through Elevation Partners; his firm took a minority stake in Forbes Media, which encompassed the 89-year-old business that includes Forbes magazine, the Forbes.com website, and other assets.
 The terms of the deal were not disclosed, but reports said the stake was worth about €194 million ($250 million).
-Elevation Partners also owned a 1.5 percent stake in social networking site Facebook, originally purchased for $210 million.
+Elevation Partners also owned a 1.5 per cent stake in social networking site Facebook, originally purchased for $210 million.
 Although it was reported that Bono's stake was valued at approximately US$1 billion in February 2012, a 2015 article in Forbes stated that this estimate was based on an incorrect attribution of shares.

 In 2016, Bono invested in and joined the board of directors of the "Rise Fund", a new $2 billion impact investment fund founded by TPG.
 Rise's investments fell across seven sectors, including agriculture, education, and healthcare, and were made into companies making "a measurable positive social and/or environmental impact".
 In 2019, Bono and TPG announced the creation of Y Analytics, a company intended to measure the social and environmental impacts of investments.

 Bono was among those named in the 2017 Paradise Papers after he was identified as an investor in Nude Estates, which bought a shopping mall in Lithuania in 2007 and transferred ownership to Nude Estates 1 in Guernsey, in an apparent attempt to avoid tax.
 Bono welcomed the subsequent investigation by the Lithuanian tax authority, saying that transparency was necessary and he had personally campaigned for it.
 Nude Estates paid €53,000 in taxes and fines after the investigation was completed and Bono severed ties with the company.

 In September 2019, Bono joined the board of directors of Zipline.